Adopting a Kitten: The Process

 Step 10

 Pick up your kitten!
 We will have scheduled this time for you to pick up your kitten.
 I will send you home with a small bag of their food (in case you are switching) and health records.
-The remaining balance of the kitten is due at pick-up in cash.
-Pedigree papers will also be sent home with you.
+The remaining balance of the kitten is due by pick-up (in cash if in person, Venmo or Paypal if paid before).
 I am located near Bend, OR.
-I sometimes will commute to Portland for an additional travel fee.
+I sometimes will commute to Portland for an additional travel fee but that is not guarenteed.

 Step 11